mastersign/mdinclude/README.md

 [![npm package][npm-img]][npm-url]
 [![build status][travis-img]][travis-url]

-> including referenced files into a Markdown file
+> including referenced files into a [Markdown] file

 ## Application

 _MdInclude_ supports two kinds of includes.
-Simple text includes with additional Markdown content, and CSV include with automatic conversion into a Markdown table.
+Simple text includes with additional [Markdown] content, and CSV include with automatic conversion into a [Markdown table][mdtables].

+It can be used as a function or with [Gulp].

 ### Simple Text Include